wrinkle-wrinkle/start_term/README.md

 - ex: {"pid": "1", "cat": "Category", "site": "SiteName", "url": "https://www.mysite.com"}
 - The pid can only be 1-10
 - If you make a mistake in entering the string, it will show a popup with a reminder of what to enter.

+## Packing as Chrome Extension
+This start page depends on permissions given through chrome extensions.
+You can load the code as a package by going to chrome://extensions/, making sure that Developer mode is checked at the top.
+Then you can either load the entire directory as an unpacked extension by clicking on Load unpackaged extension.
+Or you can pack the extension by clicking on Pack extension.

 ### Resources
 This project uses [VT220-mod-font](https://github.com/lalo/VT220-mod-font)